realswikarrr/share-u/README.md

 # Further Improvement

-I will be adding feature to add images and documents as well.
+I will be making performance improvements in upcoming days